With the narrow blocks that are becoming more common you see a lot of new houses built right to the side boundary on both sides.

 Did you know its still possible to take over ownership of someone else’s private land?

-This makes it important to check the Land Title Plan dimensions against the actual site dimensions for the following reasons:
+This makes it important to check the Land Title Plan dimensions against the actual site dimensions of your new house block for the following reasons:

-If the actual dimensions are bigger it doesn’t mean the seller owns the ‘extra’ land unless they can demonstrate [read more...]
+If the actual dimensions are bigger it doesn’t mean the seller owns the ‘extra’ [read more…]

 anewhouse GUIDE – E-Book